mattermost/docs/source/install/software-hardware-requirements.rst

     "Safari", "v12+"
     "Edge", "v44+"

-`*` Support for Internet Explorer (IE11) has been removed in Mattermost v5.16.
+`*` Support for Internet Explorer (IE11) has been removed since Mattermost v5.16.
 We recommend using the `Mattermost Desktop App <https://mattermost.com/download/#mattermostApps>`_ or another supported browser.
 See `this forum post <https://forum.mattermost.org/t/mattermost-is-dropping-support-for-internet-explorer-ie11-in-v5-16/7575>`_ to learn more.

 Mobile Apps
 ^^^^^^^^^^^